Get the Best WordPress Backup

 Step 3: Import the Subsite

 Once you install WordPress, be sure to install Duplicator Pro and activate it.
-Then, find the Import page.
+Then, find the Import Backups page.

-Upload the subsite’s archive file and hit Continue:
+Upload the subsite’s archive file and hit Continue.

 If you’d like to, set a recovery point.
 Next, launch the installer.

 The Install Type should be Convert network subsite to standalone site.
-Make sure the subsite URL is correct:
+Make sure the subsite URL is correct.

 Convert subsite to standalone site